absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.5.0
-- Added: Model: More models are now compatible (if not please report it to us)
+- Added: Model: A lot more models are now compatible (if not please report it to us)
+- Changed: Eye Tracking: Eye position sliders now update in realtime!
+- Changed: Eye Tracking: Clearer vision of the model by hiding unimportant bones
+- Fixed: Eye Tracking: When disabling eye blinking, shape keys were still required
+- Fixed: Bugs from everywhere

 #### 0.4.1
 - Added: Model: More models are now compatible (if not please report it to us)